-(i) Adequate data in relation to soil strengths and ground water levels should be acquired and analyzed;
+- (i) Adequate data in relation to soil strengths and ground water levels should be acquired and analyzed; - (ii) Determination of the type of excavation (open cut excavation or shored excavation) and construction method should be based on factors including (1)

-- (ii) Determination of the type of excavation (open cut excavation or shored excavation) and construction method should be based on factors including (1) depth of excavation; (2) strength of the soil; (3) ground water level; (4) environmental consideration (e.g. noise and dust); and (5) anticipated effects on the adjacent structures or utilities; - (iii) In the case of an open cut excavation, the gradients of the slopes should be designed with adequate factors of safety and if necessary, the surface may have to be protected by such measures as covering by tarpaulin sheets or chunam to prevent surface run-off if considered necessary; - (iv) In case of a shored excavation, stability and strength of the shoring should be checked against the soil loads appropriately determined.
+depth of excavation; (2) strength of the soil; (3) ground water level; (4) environmental consideration (e.g. noise and dust); and (5) anticipated effects on the adjacent structures or utilities;

+- (iii) In the case of an open cut excavation, the gradients of the slopes should be designed with adequate factors of safety and if necessary, the surface may have to be protected by such measures as covering by tarpaulin sheets or chunam to prevent surface infiltration if considered necessary.
+Surface drainage channels should also be provided in order to properly direct the surface run-off to a safe discharge point; - (iv) In case of a shored excavation, stability and strength of the shoring should be checked against the soil loads appropriately determined.
 Effects of the construction sequence should be catered for as appropriate; - (v) Monitoring (generally against soil movement, water draw-down, vibration) should be considered as necessary with pre-determined warning and stop-work threshold limits.
 Generally the three "triggering levels" - alert, alarm and action levels as stipulated in PNAP APP18 can be adopted in monitoring.
 In addition, authorities including MTRC and WSD have imposed well known threshold limits to induced stresses, movements and vibrations on their structures and installations due to nearby construction; - (vi) Effects of water draw-down on adjacent structures and utilities should be assessed as it may create excessive settlements.
-Re-charging may be necessary to restore ground water to acceptable levels during construction; - (vii) The necessity of grouting may be considered for stabilization of the soil and enhancement of water cut-off; - (viii) Danger due to the upheaving of soil at the bottom of the excavation needs to be assessed under poor soil conditions; - (ix) According to Hong Kong Laws (Factories and Industrial Undertakings), excavations of vertical cuts deeper than 1.2m need to be shored.
-The shoring work is especially important in areas of water seepage.
+Re-charging may be necessary to restore ground water to acceptable levels during construction; - (vii) The necessity of grouting may be considered for stabilization of the soil and enhancement of water cut-off; - (viii) Danger due to the upheaving of soil at the bottom of the excavation needs to be assessed; - (ix) According to the Construction Sites (Safety) Regulations, excavations deeper than 1.2m need to be shored.
+The shoring work is especially important in areas of high ground water.